GonzaloHirsch/jwt-nodejs-security/README.md

     if (!(id in users)) throw new NotFoundError(`User with ID ${id} not found`);

     password = password.trim();
-    // todo: Add checks according to use case if (password.length === 0) throw new ValidationError('Invalid password');
+    // Reader: Add checks according to your custom use case. if (password.length === 0) throw new ValidationError('Invalid password');

-    // Store encrypted password
+    // Store encrypted password.
     users[id].password = await bcrypt.hash(password, 12);
 };
 ```